mavjs/mavjs.github.io-hugo/content/post/experience-atomic-red-team/index.md

 * Fedora 34 client as administrator workstation - allowed to connect to the Internet.
 Main test execution management platform.
 * Windows 10 client - main test execution host.
 {{% alert note %}}
-We used an existing lab we built, which is closed off of from the Internet, so that may not be the most convenient setup as Atomic Red Team downloads certain scripts from the repo for execution, thus not all tests might run properly.
+For this test, an existing lab was reused, which is closed off of from the Internet.
+This may not have been the most convenient setup as Atomic Red Team downloads certain scripts from the repo for execution, thus not all tests might run properly.
 {{% /alert %}}

 # Setting up pre-requisites
-To execute tests remotely from a Linux machine (which we did here), it requires PowerShell core to be installed.[^6]
+To execute tests remotely from a Linux machine (which was done here), it requires PowerShell core to be installed.[^6]

 ## Setting up openssh remoting
-We could also use OpenSSH[^7] remoting feature now built-in to Windows.
+OpenSSH[^7] remoting feature now built-in to Windows can also be used here.
 This feature is available in:
 * Windows 10
 * Windows Server 2019
 * Windows Server 2022